codeTIT4N/template-cli/README.md

-# template-cli
+## template-cli

-[UNDER DEVELOPMENT] A CLI App to create a new project easily with some starter code
+A CLI App to create a new project easily with some starter code

+[UNDER DEVELOPMENT]